How to Get Rid of Crows in Your Backyard for Quieter Days

 All these actions will scare off the crows to keep them from building nests in your backyard and harassing other birds in your backyard.
 The songbirds you want to attract will join you in your fight against these pests.

-• SCARECROW - Looking to keep pests away?
-This fake owl will scare away all unwanted animals such as; birds, sparrows, mammalian pests, squirrels, raccoons, and more, without harming the wildlife
+• SCARECROW - Looking to keep birds away?
+This fake owl will scare away all unwanted birds without harming the wildlife

 • FEATURES - Reflective eyes and detailed body for maximum realism and effectiveness.
 Painted with delicate non-fading & water proof paint to withstand all weather conditions